 - Vasileios presented the results of modelling work on transport in bentonite pellets under isothermal and non-isothermal conditions.

-April 2019: iConnect meeting held at Wood offices, Harwell:
+April 2019: iConnect meeting held at Jacobs offices, Harwell:

-- Attendees included representatives from SKB, Posiva and Wood.
+- Attendees included representatives from SKB, Posiva and Jacobs

 - Topics discussed included DFN solute transport, model calibration, solute transport modelling at high ionic strengths, future code developments and research priorities.